 It is hard because managers and leaders need to make fundamental changes in themselves and their values and styles if they need to be able to develop others.
 It is not merely a skill.
 It is a mind-set.

-There are four fundamental shifts or changes that we as managers and leaders need to make if we need to be able to truly develop another person.
+There are four fundamental shifts or changes that we as Manager as Coach and leaders need to make if we need to be able to truly develop another person.

 - Modify our ways of thinking about performance, results, perfection